mikirosario/libasm/readme.md

 							; Unless...

 	error:
-		push rax			; I need to test this, but if I understand this ; right, MacOS, following BSD convention, returns ; the errno on failure, as indicated by the Carry ; Flag, so I can just pass it right into the errno ; variable.
+		push rax			; MacOS, following BSD convention, returns ; the errno on failure (into rax), as indicated by ; the Carry Flag, so I can just pass it right into ; the errno variable.
+(In Linux a negative errno ; is passed, and needs to be made positive before ; passing to errno, and the Carry Flag isn't used).
 							;
-							; First I push it onto the stack so it is safe from ; what __error is about to do to my registers...
+							; First I push rax onto the stack so it is safe from ; what __error is about to do to my registers...

 		call ___error		; rax should now have the pointer to errno.